-Classic brunch dishes have a very special place in our hearts, especially those with poached quail eggs.
+Classic brunch dishes have a very special place in our hearts, especially this one: poached quail eggs with broccoli.
 After all, these dishes combine two of our favorite meals into a delicious mixture of light and heavy ingredients to fill us up for the day!
 However, mixing breakfast and lunch together has never been more delicious than with this ingenious twist on the classic brunch dish quail eggs Florentine.

 This recipe replaces the spinach with purple sprouting broccoli served over sourdough!
 Trust us, it’s absolute heaven!
-You will be returning to this poached quail eggs recipe over and over again!
+You will be returning to this poached quail egg recipe over and over again!

 - 1 tbsp lemon juice

-2. After half a minute you can start removing the eggs from the boiling water.
+- After half a minute you can start removing the eggs from the boiling water.
 Immediately place them in the ice-cold water to stop the cooking process.
 Remember, you want them tender and running, not hard.
-See this video about poaching quail eggs, where Martha Stewart and a friend demonstrate the whole process.

-4. Then, place 10 eggs on each slice of toast.
+- Then, place 10 eggs on each slice of toast.
 Place the broccoli alongside the toast and spoon the hollandaise sauce over the poached quail eggs.
 Add a little over the broccoli as well.
 Put the remaining sauce in a bowl.
 You can keep it in the fridge for up to 2 days.
 Serve the food immediately and enjoy a perfectly delicious and healthy brunch.
-Bon Appétit!